 The S&P 500 has done really well in the past 10 years thanks to the big technology companies such as Apple, Microsoft, Amazon, Google, and Netflix.

-This index fund is full of blue-chip companies and wealthy people like blue-chip stocks because they’re less volatile and risky.
+This index fund is full of blue-chip companies and people like blue-chip stocks because they’re less volatile and risky.

 Warren Buffett put all of his inheritance to his wife into the S&P 500 index fund.
 If the S&P 500 is good enough to take care of Warren Buffett’s wife, it’s good enough for any rich person.